Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 Packaging: Snapper case

-Reviewed: February 6, 2000.
-Street Date: February 15, 2000
+Reviewed: February 6, 2000

 Footnotes:

 1. A good example of where the 'negative subjunctive' pops up in a more conventional film is It's a Wonderful Life, where George Bailey is given a taste of what his town might have been like if he had never been born.
 Think of the Saturday Night Live skit, 'What if Spartacus had a Piper Cub at that last battle with the Romans?'
-Think also of the unending exploitative pulp fantasies about WW2 that have bizarre plots where the Nazis win, where the US president is a Nazi, etc. The granddaddy of these is an excellent, visionary non-exploitative book by science fiction author Phillip K. Dick called Man in the High Castle, which would make a fantastic movie and is recommended one zillion percent by Savant.
+Think also of the unending exploitative pulp fantasies about WW2 that have bizarre plots where the Nazis win, where the US president is a Nazi, etc. The granddaddy of these is an excellent, visionary non-exploitative book by science fiction author Phillip K. Dick called The Man in the High Castle, which would make a fantastic movie and is recommended one zillion percent by Savant.

 Return

 2. There is also a documentary film made in 1974 called It Happened Here Again.
-Although Leonard Maltin identifies it as a follow-up to the feature, it is actually a 'making of' for a later Brownlow-Mollo film, Winstanley(1975) - which is also coming out from Image later this Spring.
+Although Leonard Maltin identifies it as a follow-up to the feature, it is actually a 'making of' for the later Brownlow-Mollo film Winstanley (1975).

 Return